duhsoares21/duhsoares21/README.md

 ## About Me

-I am a software developer based in an undisclosed location, focusing on building robust applications.
+I am a software developer based in Rio de Janeiro, focusing on building robust applications.
 With a solid background in programming, I thrive on challenges and love to learn new technologies.

 ## Skills & Technologies